destructo570/deplace-maison-ecommerce-webapp/README.md

 ## Disclaimer

 This project was made only for educational purposes, I do not own any of the content (product images, fonts etc.).
 All the credit goes to Deplace maison.
 This project was only meant to be created as part of frontend React/NextJs practice and learning.
-This project is not meant to be used for economic purposes.
+This project is not meant to be used for any other purposes.

 ## Building the project